alchemycodelab/computer-setup/README.md

   - [Ubuntu](prework/ubuntu/1_terminal.md)
   - [Windows](prework/windows/1_terminal.md)

+### Checklist

 Following completion of the setup work, you should:
 - Have a GitHub account
 - Open a terminal with a Git compatible prompt
 - Run vscode to edit and create code